remla25-team15/model-training/README.md

 For team 15 members only.

-We already have a service account called "remla-dvc-project" created on our Google Cloud project.
-Please login to the common remlateam15@gmail.com account and check it out.
+We already have a service account called "remla-dvc-project" created on our Google Cloud project called "remla-team-15".
+Please login to the common remlateam15@gmail.com account and check it out on the Google Cloud console dashboard [https://console.cloud.google.com/](https://console.cloud.google.com/).

 You don't need to create a new service account, you only need to add a new key for yourselves.
 Please read the docs and only follow the part from "Select your service account and go to the Keys tab..."